emnaot/VapeLhaj/README.md

 - **CRUD Operations for Product Management**: Full management capabilities for adding, editing, and deleting products.
 - **Role-Based Access**: Admins have full access to manage products and view orders, while users can browse and purchase items.
 - **JWT Token Authentication**: Secures the platform with token-based user authentication.
-- **Modern UI with Tailwind CSS**: Clean and intuitive interface for a smooth shopping experience.

 ## Tech Stack